Back to Belonging Somatics Bonnie Freestone, MA, SEP

 Bonnie Freestone MA, SEP

 My work with clients and my own inner practices are interweaving streams of one wild river, always mirroring and informing each other.
-This challenging, beautiful ride began in my twenties with meditation, movement practice and lots of nature time, launching me into the world of somatics (experiencing the self through the body).
+This challenging, beautiful ride began in my twenties with meditation, movement practice and nature time, launching me into the world of somatics (experiencing the self through the body).
 Looking back I’m amazed how much changed for me internally and how much I still receive through this mindful way of being.

 To me, healing is an intuitive improvisation driven by a deeper, more creative force than the rational mind.
 There is something powerful at work.
 As we move through the process of reclaiming dissociated parts of ourselves, learning to love and care for ourselves maybe for the first time, we’re met with a kind of spiritual support, a sense of tapping into a great well of being.
 We see how much is possible, and life opens like a flower.